Interpretable ML Under the Microscope: Performance, Meta-Features, and the Regression-Classification Predictability Gap: Experimental Setup

 \section{Experimental Setup}

 This section describes the experimental setup underlying our large-scale benchmark of IML models.
-We first present the set of candidate models included in the study and motivate their selection based on interpretability and implementation maturity.
+We first present the set of candidate models included in the study and motivate their selection.
 We then detail the dataset collection process and preprocessing pipeline applied to construct a consistent benchmark.
 Finally, we describe the computational environment and the hyperparameter search spaces and budgets used to ensure a fair and reproducible comparison across methods.